 1. Single Leg Standing Calf Raises

-Single leg calf raises are great for building equal strength, flexibility, and size through your left and right calves.
+Single-leg calf raises are an awesome seated calf raise alternative.
+The single-leg move is great for building equal strength, flexibility, and size through your left and right calves.
 This exercise can, for the most part, be done using just your body weight.

 How to: